babiyivan/online-news-classification/README.md

    ```

 Now you're all set to work on the project!

-## Management Summary

-For a simple explanation of this project, refer to the [Management Summary](management-summary.pdf).

 ## Milestone 1 Report
 All of the code, analysis, and evaluations done as part of milestone 1 can be found [here](/notebooks/milestone1.ipynb)